linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 9/Week 9-Information Risks and (International) Accounting Differences, Platform Businesses.md

  - Long‐run is what matters for firm value
 	- A couple years of high profits won't move the dial
 	- Think about moats,  but connect it with economic profit & value creation in TV
-	- [[Week 2 Fundamentals Of Forecasting|Forecasting]] the next couple years is meant to help you build an expectation for the long run NOPAT or FCF
+	- [Forecasting](../Week%202/Week%202%20Fundamentals%20Of%20Forecasting.md) the next couple years is meant to help you build an expectation for the long run NOPAT or FCF

 ## CORE THEMES OF THE CLASS

  - Multiples require comparability and are anything but simple
 	- Do not get you away from challenges in DCF
- - Valuation is a not about a "single" number,  but understanding risks,  [[Exotic Interest Rate Options|ranges]] of outcomes and interdependencies
+ - Valuation is a not about a "single" number,  but understanding risks,  [ranges](../../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%206%20Options%20on%20Non-Price%20Variables/Exotic%20Interest%20Rate%20Options.md) of outcomes and interdependencies
 - `Scenario analysis,  reverse engineering,  etc.
  - Accounting numbers and how they are generated matter a great deal
 	- Shape your views of economics and value creation
-	- Form the basis of and influence your [[FORWARD RATES AND TERM STRUCTURE|expectations]]
+	- Form the basis of and influence your [expectations](../../../Fixed%20Income%20Asset%20Pricing/Fixed%20Income%20Lecture%20Notes/FORWARD%20RATES%20AND%20TERM%20STRUCTURE.md)
- - Companies engage in shenanigans to influence impressions & [[FORWARD RATES AND TERM STRUCTURE|expectations]]
+ - Companies engage in shenanigans to influence impressions & [expectations](../../../Fixed%20Income%20Asset%20Pricing/Fixed%20Income%20Lecture%20Notes/FORWARD%20RATES%20AND%20TERM%20STRUCTURE.md)
 	- Legal institutions and corporate governance play a key role
  - Accounting differences arise not just across countries,  but also across companies within a country (e.g.,  non‐GAAP)